naiyouweibaomihua/x64dbg_AddressGrouping/README.md

 - **Group/Address Deletion**: Quickly delete groups or addresses via the context menu.
 - **Import/Export Groups**: Export all groups, annotations, and child node relationships to a text file, and import them back at any time.
 - **Breakpoint Integration**: Easily set or remove breakpoints by checking/unchecking nodes.
+- **Internationalization Support**: Better support for Chinese and other non-ASCII characters in comments and group names.

 ## Usage